vseryakov/backendjs/README.md

 will pull it from the database and on success will store it in the cache before returning to the client.
 When dealing with cached records, there is a special option that must be passed to all put/update/del database methods in order to clear local cache, so next time the record will be retrieved with new changes from the database and refresh the cache, that is `{ cached: true }` can be passed in the options parameter for the db methods that may modify records with cached contents.
-In any case it is required to clear cache manually there is `db.clearCached` method for that.
+In any case it is required to clear cache manually there is `db.clearCache` method for that.
+Also there is a configuration option `-db-caching` to make any table automatically cached for all requests.

 ## nanomsg